geeknik/my-awesome-stars/topics.md

 - [chain-ml/council](https://github.com/chain-ml/council) - Council is an open-source platform for the rapid development and robust deployment of customized generative AI applications
 - [kyegomez/swarms](https://github.com/kyegomez/swarms) - The Enterprise-Grade Production-Ready Multi-Agent Orchestration Framework Join our Community: https://discord.com/servers/agora-999382051935506503
 - [tigthor/neural-network-hacking](https://github.com/tigthor/neural-network-hacking) - Hacking the Singularity.
 Deep learning hacking.
 Weaponizing AI in Offensive security
 - [vitoplantamura/OnnxStream](https://github.com/vitoplantamura/OnnxStream) - Lightweight inference library for ONNX files, written in C++.
-It can run SDXL on a RPI Zero 2 but also Mistral 7B on desktops and servers.
+It can run Stable Diffusion XL 1.0 on a RPI Zero 2 (or in 298MB of RAM) but also Mistral 7B on desktops and servers.
+ARM, x86, WASM, RISC-
 - [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - The platform for building AI from enterprise data
 - [aeon-toolkit/aeon](https://github.com/aeon-toolkit/aeon) - A toolkit for machine learning from time series
 - [bigscience-workshop/petals](https://github.com/bigscience-workshop/petals) - 🌸 Run LLMs at home, BitTorrent-style.
 Fine-tuning and inference up to 10x faster than offloading